GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: Notation and Definitions

-we represent the conventional frame in which visual-inertial system operates as the local world frame $(\cdot)^w$.
-In VIN system, the origin of the local world frame is arbitrarily set and the z axis is often chosen to be orthogonal to the local ground plane, as illustrated in Fig.~\ref{fig:coordinate_systems}.
+\item Local World Frame: We represent the conventional frame in which visual-inertial system operates as the local world frame $(\cdot)^w$.
+In VIN system, the origin of the local world frame is arbitrarily set and the z axis is often chosen to be gravity-aligned as illustrated in Fig.~\ref{fig:coordinate_systems}.